Kenneth Bianchi

-Kenneth Alessio Bianchi (born May 22, 1951) is an American serial killer, kidnapper, and rapist.
+Kenneth Alessio Bianchi (/ˈbiːænkiː/; born May 22, 1951) is an American serial killer, kidnapper, and rapist.
 He is known for the Hillside Strangler murders which he committed with his cousin Angelo Buono Jr. in Los Angeles, as well as for two more murders in Washington State as the sole perpetrator.
 Bianchi is currently serving a sentence of life imprisonment in Washington State Penitentiary for these crimes.
 He was also at one time a suspect in the Alphabet murders, three unsolved murders in his home city of Rochester, New York, from 1971 to 1973.
 Bianchi was most recently denied parole in 2025.

 Early life

 Kenneth Bianchi was born on May 22, 1951, in Rochester, New York, to a 17-year-old prostitute who gave him up for adoption two weeks after he was born.
 He was adopted in August 1951 by Italian-American couple Nicholas Bianchi and his wife, Frances Scioliono-Bianchi, and was their only child.
 Bianchi was deeply troubled from a young age, with his adoptive mother describing him as "a compulsive liar" from the time he could talk.
 He would often fall into inattentive, trance-like daydreams where his eyes would roll back into his head.
 From these symptoms, a physician diagnosed the five-year-old Bianchi with petit mal seizures.
 He was also frequently given physical examinations by doctors due to a problem with involuntary urination, causing him a great deal of humiliation.

 Bianchi was prone to fits of anger as well as bouts of insomnia and habitual bedwetting when he was young.
 On January 2, 1957, he accidentally fell off a jungle gym and landed on his face.
 Bianchi's adoptive mother, in an attempt to change his behavior, sent him to a private Catholic elementary school and to sessions with a psychiatrist, with Bianchi being diagnosed with a passive-aggressive personality disorder at the age of ten.
 Bianchi's intelligence quotient was measured at 116 at the age of eleven, but despite having above-average intelligence, he was an underachiever and was removed twice from schools after failing to get along with teachers.
 Bianchi's adoptive mother described him as "lazy," and his teachers claimed that he was working below his potential.